 Yes, we’re all of us, myself included, merely playing out the string.
 There’s no free lunch and certainly no true free will.
 Everything is predictable.
-Everyone has and will act according to programming.
+Everyone has and will act largely according to programming.

 Denis Diderot famously said, “Men will never be free until the last king is strangled with the entrails of the last priest.”
 But perhaps he should have added (besides “women”) to that: The last advertiser, the last teacher (yes), and (yikes) the last parent.